AnimaApp/Sketch-AnimaAPI/README.md

 }

 if (!isAnimaInstalled) {
-  log("Anima Toolkit is not installed.") return
+  log("Anima Toolkit is not installed or has an old version that doesn't support AnimaAPI.") return
 }